irmen/prog8/docs/source/programming.rst

 Subroutine
     Defines a piece of code that can be called by its name from different locations in your code.
-    It accepts parameters and can return result values.
+    It accepts parameters and can return a value (optional).
     It can define its own variables, and it is even possible to define subroutines nested inside other subroutines.
     Their contents is scoped accordingly.